 Your course meeting point is Ljubljana airport (LJU), before onward travel to Kranjska Gora.

-You will be dropped off the following Saturday morning 29th Feb, in time for return flights from approx 9am.
-Your guide will make one drop-off for the early flights, so if you wish to take a later flight you can arrange your own taxi/transfer from the hotel, or travel with the group and wait in the airport.
+You will be dropped off the following Saturday morning 25th Feb, in time for flights departing from 10am.
+If you wish to leave the resort earlier or later you can arrange your own taxi/transfer from the hotel.

 To enjoy this trip you should be comfortable operating at Fitness Level 3/4, and Ski Tech Level 3/4:

 You do 3-4 hours cv training/sport per week.
 At this level you are happy doing a 5-6 hr hillwalk, 40-50ml cycle or 3-4hr mountain bike ride without being totally exhausted.
 If you are into challenges – then the thought of doing a road sportive, or training to do a 1/2 (or maybe even a full) marathon, wouldn’t seem too ridiculous.
 On foot: you should be able to do the full Langdale Horseshoe: Langdale – Pike of Stickle – Angle Tarn – Bow Fell – Crinkle Crags – Pike of Blisco – Langdale in a day without finishing up exhausted.
 On skis: you can skin uphill at 300-400m/hr for 3-4 hrs a day (ie 8-1200m of ascent each day)

 Confirmed Off Piste Skier.
 You can put down a reasonable set of tracks in powder, but difficult snow types – eg heavy wet snow, crusts, poor visibility or 40dg slopes – can all cause problems (though you can cope with them safely, if not elegantly!) *Equivalent to Ski Club of GB Off Piste Level: Purple – Advanced*